 Reduced injury risk: By strengthening weak links throughout our body and correcting muscle imbalances, we naturally reduce our risk of getting hurt.

 Core strength: Unilateral exercises mean you're using a lot of unbalanced positions and your body has to fight to stay upright.
-This forces your core muscles to kick in and is more effective than many ab exercises.
+This forces your core muscles to kick in and is more effective than many traditional ab exercises.
+Though these plank alternatives help a ton.

 Scroll through the list of unilateral exercises below and choose your exercises based on where you are capability-wise and what you feel you're weak in.
 Know that these exercises are "big bang for your buck" exercises and will target as many muscles as possible.

-If you need smaller, isolation exercises, you'll want to look more into your specific imbalance.
+If you need smaller, isolation glute exercises, you'll want to look more into your specific imbalance.

 Pick 3-4 exercises and work them into your weekly program.